ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Context ID {#contextid}

+This extension leverages context IDs (see {{Section 4 of CONNECT-UDP}}) to compress the target IP address and port when encoding datagrams on the wire.
+Either endpoint can register a context ID and the IP/ports it's associated with by sending a COMPRESSION_ASSIGN capsule to its peer.
+The peer will then echo that capsule to indicate it's received it.
+From then on, both endpoints are aware of the context ID and can send compressed datagrams.
+Later, any endpoint can decide to close the compression context by sending a COMPRESSION_CLOSE capsule.

 The context ID 0 was reserved by unextended connect-udp and is not used by this extension.
 Once an endpoint has ascertained that the peer supports this extension, the endpoint MUST NOT send any datagrams with context ID set to 0, and MUST drop any received datagrams with